-The last time I flew I was a trapped servant to a tiny human who wanted to eat, wiggle, and climb on me for 2.5 hours in a 2×2 foot space.
+The last time I flew with my family, I sat helpless as a tiny human ate, wiggled, and climbed all over me for 2.5 hours in a 2×2 foot space.

-In other words, I had a lap infant.
+In other words, I was flying with a lap infant.

 In the moments where I could look away from my child, I found myself peering enviously up the aisle at a woman watching a movie.